In Chile, Protesters Decry Troop Deployment As A Pinochet Tactic

 During one of the protests on Monday, police clad in riot gear shot tear gas and water cannons to disperse protests.
 Many of the demonstrators refused to run — carrying signs reading "They even took fear away from us."

-As of late Monday, more than 1,500 people had been arrested during the unrest of a few days, the interior minister told reporters.
+As of late Monday, more than 1,500 people were arrested during recent days of protests, the interior minister told reporters.

-Troops seem to be everywhere in Santiago: metro stations, major plazas, shopping centers and throughout the streets.

 On top of the strong military presence, three consecutive nights of curfews and long lines at the few open supermarkets have made many Chileans say it is reminiscent of the dictatorship.